-ACC273 FINANCIAL & MANAGERIAL ACCOUNTING Credits: 3
+ACC273 FINANCIAL & MANAGERIAL ACCOUNTING Credits: 3 Schedule: 3 hours weekly [Lecture (3)]

-The course focuses on the principles of accounting for business decision-making and financial reporting.
+The course focuses on the principles of accounting for business decisionmaking and financial reporting.
 Content addresses planning and control issues, including financial reporting standards, costs allocation, budget and spreadsheet preparation, and performance reporting for decision-making.

-ACC595A-F FREE INQUIRY
+ACC595A-F FREE INQUIRY Credits: 1-6

-Credits: 1-6 Prerequisite: Approval by senior academic administrator for the academic unit

-Free Inquiry integrative studies courses provide students with an in-depth study of current faculty and student interests and fulfill the same requirements as all integrative studies courses.
+Prerequisite: Approval by senior academic administrator for the academic unit courses provide students with an indepth study of current faculty and student interests and fulfill the same requirements as all integrative studies courses.